publishpress/PublishPress-Authors/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

-= UNRELEASED =
+= [3.8.1] - UNRELEASED =

 * Fixed: Fixed the consistency of avatar dimensions between the img tag attributes and the CSS, #258;

-= [3.8.1] - UNRELEASED =

 * Fixed: Fixed edit_posts permission check for the PublishPress calendar, #264;
 * Fixed: Restored the post count column in the Authors list, #95;